shaunakjuvekar/letsgo/frontend/README.md

 npm install

-TO run the application, simply type in the terminal :-
+To run the application, simply type in the terminal :-

 npm run dev